facebook/docusaurus/website/community/5-release-process.md

 :::info

-After a new stable version has been released, the former stable version will continue to receive support for **major security issues** for **3 months**, but all features will be frozen, as well as non-critical bugs.
+After a new stable version has been released, the former stable version will continue to receive support only for **major security issues** for **3 months**.
+Otherwise, all features will be frozen and non-critical bugs will not be fixed.

 It is recommended to upgrade within that time frame to the new stable version.